DR JAMES MACFARLANE Director, Physio and Chiro

 James attended low back and pelvic pain conferences in Melbourne in 2004 and Barcelona 2007 under Prof Andry Vleeming.
 He regularly attends operating sessions with prominent orthopaedic and spinal surgeons.
 He has studied Rehabilitation and Prof Janda’s work with Dr Craig Liebenson DC of Los Angeles.

-He is a member of Australian Assoc of Muscluloskeletal Medicine, COCA and IAMMM (International Association of Manual/Musculoskeletal Medicine, and is a former member of the APA where he was also on the committee for acupuncture and dry needling.
+He is a member of Australian Assoc of Muscluloskeletal Medicine, COCA/CA and IAMMM (International Association of Manual/Musculoskeletal Medicine, and is a former member of the APA where he was also on the committee for acupuncture and dry needling.
 He is accredited with Hip Arthroscopy Australia for treatment of Anterior Hip pain.
 (FAI and Labrum Injuries)